theshiftstudio/flutter_firebase_redux_sync/article.md

 ### Again, what do we want to accomplish?

 - persist our application state to Firestore;
-- each time Firestore emits a data change event we want to update the redux store with the latest value.
+- each time Firestore emits a data change event we want the redux store to get updated with the latest value.

 If we do this right, we'll be able to count clicks from multiple devices and see changes happening in real time.